Skip to main content

 InputCommentsDefault

-Channel Account IDIdentifier of the Channel Account to use (refers to conversation members; bots and users)
+Channel Account IDThe unique identifier of the channel account (refers to conversation members such as bots and users).

 Get Conversation Members